cryptoalgebra/Algebra/README.md

 The current short documentation page is located at: <a href="https://docs.algebra.finance/">https://docs.algebra.finance/</a>

 We are currently in the process of creating a more complete and comprehensive version of the documentation.
 It will be published when ready.

+## Versions

+Please note that different DEX-partners of our protocol may use different versions of the protocol.

+A page describing the versions used by partners can be found in the documentation: [partners page](https://docs.algebra.finance/en/docs/contracts/partners/introduction)

 ## Build